No Tax Countries: Tax-Free Countries in 2023

 Is it Possible to Live in a Country with No Taxes?

 Countries can generate revenue from state-owned businesses such as oil and mineral exports, tourism, real estate, and other industries.
-The governments can also charge fees for certain services, company registration, annual audit fees, residence permits, car licenses and registration, and tolls.
+The governments can also charge taxes for certain services, company registration, annual audit fees, residence permits, car licenses and registration, and tolls.

-Best Tax Countries Using Citizenship by Investment
+Best Tax-Free Countries Using Citizenship by Investment

 The next section includes information on the best tax countries that GRI believes are worth considering as potential tax havens or have very low tax regimes.